Zilliqa/dev-portal/zq2/docs/nodes/node.md

 Accumulating too many missed views within a defined period will result in a validator being "jailed."
 When jailed, a validator is temporarily excluded from proposing new blocks, but can still participate in co-signing existing blocks.
 This mechanism encourages consistent validator uptime and participation.

-The `max_missed_view_age` configuration parameter controls the duration for which missed views are tracked.
+The `max_missed_view_age` configuration parameter, with a default value of `600`, controls the duration for which missed views are tracked.
 It defines the maximum number of blocks after which a missed view is no longer considered for jailing.
+For API and archive nodes, it is recommended to set this to a very large number to ensure a full history is retained.

 - **For validators:** It is recommended to set `max_missed_view_age` to a value that allows for minor, infrequent network disruptions without immediate jailing, but still penalises consistent liveness faults.
 - **For full, archive, and API nodes:** This parameter is less critical as these nodes do not participate in block proposal and are not subject to jailing.
 However, maintaining a reasonable value can help in monitoring network health.

+### Performance Tuning

+Several configuration parameters are available to optimize the performance of your Zilliqa node:

+-   `db.state_sync` (boolean, default: `false`): Set this to `true` to enable the state migration/sync process when migrating an existing node to the new RocksDB state backend.
+-   `db.rocksdb_cache_size` (integer, default: `268435456` bytes, i.e., 256MB): This parameter configures the size of the RocksDB block cache.
+Node operators can adjust this value to optimize performance based on the available system memory.
+-   `slow_rpc_queries_handlers_count` (integer, default: `1`): This parameter configures the number of threads dedicated to handling slow RPC queries, which can prevent them from blocking faster queries.

 ### [Upgrading your node](#upgrading-your-node)